-1.000 Initiative: Imposing Municipal Sales and Service Tax and Municipal Use Tax 1 Was this tax initiative a part of your original plan application \Box or a plan amendment X or N/A \Box Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes If yes, when was the ordinance enacted?
-FEBRUARY 17, 2016 - ORDINANCE NO. 1987 🦪 📔 If no, please describe the challenges faced in enacting the related ordinance(s).
+Initiative: Imposing Municipal Sales and Service Tax and Municipal Use Tax Was this tax initiative a part of your original plan application \square or a plan amendment \underline{X} N/A \square Has the ordinance(s) needed to implement this initiative been enacted? $\underline{\mathbf{X}}$ Yes If yes, when was the ordinance enacted?
+If no, please describe challenges faced in enacting the related ordinance(s).
 REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-Since the onset of our 1% Sales Tax initiative in 2016, over \$9,176,316.94 in revenue has been generated for the police and fireman's pension which are severely underfunded.
+Since the onset of our 1% Sales Tax Initiative in 2016, over \$ \$11,450,080.00 in revenue has been generated for the police and fireman's pension, which were severely underfunded, and continues to be underfunded.
 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
 Before the initiative, our police and fire pensions were severely unfunded.
-To date, a contribution of approximately \$7,695, 157.98, has been made to both pensions.
-The pension funds are now roughly 95 % funded.
-And a large percentage of future revenues will be applied to these pensions.

-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

-Simply, do not allow your pension fund contributions to fall behind.
-Important to have a channel of revenue to earmark for thes contributions.
+The Police Pension is presently 20.1% funded and the Fire Pension is 75.3% funded.
+Approximately 95% of the sales tax is used to fund the police and fire pensions LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+Do not allow your pension fund contributions to fall behind and the importance of having a channel of revenue to earmark for these contributions.